o3de/o3de.org/content/docs/userguide/ui/fonts/rendering.md

 AABB

-Because only one character slot exists in the texture, it can't store both the glyphs for upper\-case ‘A’ and upper\-case ‘B’ and render them both in a frame\.
+Because only one character slot exists in the texture, it can't store both the glyphs for upper\-case 'A' and upper\-case 'B' and render them both in a frame\.
 To render this string, you need to increase the number of slots using the `widthslots` and `heightslots` parameters\.

 Here is another example\.